diegommcc/digitalDLSorteR/README.md

 <br>

 The **digitalDLSorteR** R package provides a set of tools to deconvolute and infer cell type proportions of bulk RNA-Seq data through the development of context-specific deconvolution models based on Deep Learning and single-cell RNA-Seq (scRNA-Seq) data.
 These models are able to accurately enumerate and quantify cell proportions of bulk RNA-Seq data from specific biological environments.
-For more details about the algorithm and the functionalities implemented in this package, see [Torroja and Sanchez-Cabo, 2019](https://www.frontiersin.org/articles/10.3389/fgene.2019.00978/full), `vignette(digitalDLSorteR)` and <https://diegommcc.github.io/digitalDLSorteR/>.
+For more details about the algorithm and the functionalities implemented in this package, see [Torroja and Sanchez-Cabo, 2019](https://www.frontiersin.org/articles/10.3389/fgene.2019.00978/full), <https://diegommcc.github.io/digitalDLSorteR/>, and `vignette(digitalDLSorteR)`.

 ## Installation